Why Allianz Field Represents Major League Soccer’s Global Ambitions

 Yet that’s exactly what’s happened in the Midway neighborhood of Saint Paul.
 From MNUFC ownership on down the line, all of our partners committed themselves to creating a stunning soccer stadium, one that’s eerily similar to its design origins.

 In the process, we’ve pushed the envelope of the Major League Soccer experience.
-When Allianz Field debuts this April 13, it becomes the standard-bearer for a new generation of MLS venues, stadiums crafted to compete not only with their rivals in the States but competitors overseas.
+Opened in April, Allianz Field has become the standard-bearer for a new generation of MLS venues, stadiums crafted to compete not only with their rivals in the States but competitors overseas.
 North America’s premier soccer league is on the cusp of competing in a global market – and Minnesota United is leading the charge with its new home.

 As our principal-in-charge Bruce Miller wrote back in 2016, the MLS has increasingly taken on an international flavor.
 Only more recently has the shift been more about competition than inspiration.
 Major League Soccer, unlike the other major sports leagues in North America, is not the top destination for elite talent.
 Players have options, and only recently has a pipeline of still-in-their-prime, foreign-born pros opened between MLS and Europe’s higher tiers.